What is Pop Art in the 21st Century?

-Life is Art, Art is Life
+Pop Art Examples – Life is Art, Art is Life

 Back in the 1950s, a group of artists got fed up going to museums and not seeing a representation of life as we all know it through artworks on display.
 It was the time of Abstract Expressionism, which was thriving in the US and where thoughts and emotions were expressed through a kind of imagery that was practically incomprehensible, yet offering an entire array of interpretations.
 On top of it, it was mostly dark, both in color and connotation.
 Why is there no familiarity in these works?
-And thus, Pop artists decided to put a spotlight on the familiar, and make it even more so, in vivid, saturated, ironic, almost aggressive ways.
+And thus, Pop Art artists decided to put a spotlight on the familiar, and make it even more so, in vivid, saturated, ironic, almost aggressive ways.
 Things from our daily routine, popular culture elements, television and advertising (that were going through their golden age), entertainment, the cult of celebrities, comic books, interior and product design, newspapers and magazines – all of them got a whole new meaning with Pop art, which used them as its backbone in order to give them a fresh context.
-Anything could be art and anything *was* art – it infiltrated the lives of the society so deeply we can still feel its strong presence seventy years on.
+For Pop Art artists, anything could be art and anything *was* art – it infiltrated the lives of the society so deeply we can still feel its strong presence seventy years on.

 The Rise of Pop Art – American vs British

-The above mentioned strong presence of Pop art today could be explained through the fact it predicted and announced the interests of modern-day society in an intimidatingly accurate way, intentionally or not.
-It’s like they started this phenomenon of image abundance, obsessions with material things money can or cannot buy, celebrities in forms of singers, actors, actresses, dancers, socialites, public figures in general – we still want it all, we still want it now, and there is never enough of it.
-If you think about Peter Blake, who repeatedly depicted Brigitte Bardot like Andy Warhol did with Marilyn Monroe just across the pond, or Eduardo Paolozzi’s collages made of images from comic books, magazines and advertising, or Roy Lichtenstein’s everyday situations followed by thought-bubble commentary, it becomes clear that these works were created to be instantly consumed, ready to be reproduced again to infinity.
-Both movements were simply referring to the tangible objects around them, one more critical of it and the other with perhaps more affinity towards it, through clear graphics, vibrant colors and techniques ready to produce endless copies of Pop artworks at any time.
+The above mentioned strong presence of Pop Art today could be explained through the fact it predicted and announced the interests of modern-day society in an intimidatingly accurate way, intentionally or not.
+It’s like Pop Art artists started this phenomenon of image abundance, obsessions with material things money can or cannot buy, celebrities in forms of singers, actors, actresses, dancers, socialites, public figures in general – we still want it all, we still want it now, and there is never enough of it.
+If you think about Peter Blake, who repeatedly depicted Brigitte Bardot like Andy Warhol did with Marilyn Monroe just across the pond, or Eduardo Paolozzi’s collages made of images from comic books, magazines and advertising, or Roy Lichtenstein’s everyday situations followed by thought-bubble commentary, it becomes clear that these Pop Art images were created to be instantly consumed, ready to be reproduced again to infinity.
+Both movements were simply referring to the tangible objects around them, one more critical of it and the other with perhaps more affinity towards it, through clear graphics, vibrant colors and techniques ready to produce endless copies of Pop Art artworks at any time.

 The Influence of Andy Warhol